EDIBLE WILD PLANTS FROM THE FIELD

 Overview

 I've been intrigued by verdant European streetscapes since the mid-1990s.
-After years of scouting, rambling and observation (flânerie!), I chose 'convivial greenstreet' as an umbrella term for the informal and improvisational streetside gardening that was emerging in dense, yardless urban cores.
+After years of scouting, rambling and observation (flânerie!), I chose 'convivial greenstreet' as an umbrella term for the informal and improvisational streetside gardening that has been emerging in dense, yardless urban cores.

-In certain precincts, it is apparent that plants and their accoutrements—nestled in niches between facade and street—are serving multiples purposes: creative, recreational, restorative, productive, discursive, subversive, ecological.
-Most essentially, our research suggests that this interstitial gardening engages along the street as lingua franca: a prelude to, and context for, an inclusive conviviality that builds communities of planterly practice.
+Most essentially, our research suggests that this particular kind of interstitial gardening engages along the street as lingua franca: a prelude to, and context for, an inclusive and quotidian conviviality that builds communities of planterly practice.

 These plants and their containers mostly squat on public rights-of-way.
 Such transgressions are usually tolerated by civic authorities.
-In fact, most larger Dutch cities support residents' removal of select paving tiles in the public right-of-way to create geveltuinen ('facade gardens') and boomspiegels ('tree mirrors').
+In fact, many Dutch cities support residents' removal of streetside pavers and subsequent planting to create geveltuinen ('facade gardens') and boomspiegels ('tree mirrors').

 The convivial greenstreet may trace its lineage to contested urban spaces of the past.
 New York City's Green Guerrillas of the early 1970s and anti-war street activism in 1960s come to mind.
 In fact, Hensel & Hensel (2010) make a case for ancient settlement patterns defined by 'smooth spaces' that defy conventional figure-ground theory and rigid modernist ideas on who owns what in the city.
 This contribution to the insurgent public space movement seems consistent with broader trends in makeshift urbanism (as distinct from the formal civic streetscape).